Orchestre Symphonique de Montreal

 Results and Impact

-The charity also reported increases in followers on various social media platforms - 31% on Spotify, 8% on Facebook, 3.5% on Twitter, 20% on Instagram and 27% on LinkedIn.
-Post-concert surveys reported an 89% satisfaction with the online concert experience, 90% satisfaction with musician interview clips and 79% satisfaction with musical programs.
+The charity also reported increases in followers on various social media platforms: 2% on Spotify, 15% on Facebook, 6% on Youtube, 22% on Instagram and 25% on LinkedIn.

-While Ci highlights these key outcomes, they may not be a complete representation of OSM’s results and impact.
+While Ci highlights these key results, they may not be a complete representation of OSM’s results and impact.
+Charity Intelligence has not yet rated OSM on impact.
+This shows as (n/r).

 My anchor